-Select this option and press <Enter> to discard all the changes and return to the AMI BIOS Utility Program.
+Select this option and press <Enter> to discard all the changes and return to the AMI BIOS setup utility.

-Restore Optimized Defaults
+Restore Defaults

-To set this feature, select Restore Defaults from the Exit menu and press <Enter>.
-These are manufacture default settings designed for maximum system performance but not for maximum stability.
+Select this item and press <Enter> to load the manufacture default settings which are designed for maximum system performance but not for maximum stability.